mwatts15/openworm_docs/process.rst

 Interface
 ---------
 Access is through a Python library which communicates with the database.
 This library serves the function of providing an object oriented view on the database that can be accessed through the Python scripts commonly used in the project.
-The `draft api <api>` is described separately.
+The :ref:`draft api <api>` is described separately.

 Data modelling
 --------------